12 September 2022

 Since December 2017, Unidentified Flying Objects (UFOs) have gone from ridicule to a matter of national security in the USA.
 In Europe, the silence in mainstream media and politics is universal.

-The magnitude of attention to the UFO issue in the USA is remarkable compared to Europe.
+The magnitude of attention given to the UFO issue in the USA is remarkable compared to Europe.
 The difference in attention is especially stark in the political domain: no official representative of the European Union has made any comment on the UFO issue.
-So why the absence of attention on the UFO issue in Europe, and why does it matter?

 Before we can explore the questions raised above, we first have to give a crude overview of what has happened with the UFO issue in the USA since 2017.
 The overview only shows four major events that helped transition the status of UFOs from a fringe topic to a national security issue in the U.S. Congress.

-Monday 3 January 2022
+03 January 2022

 The five nuclear-weapon nations make a joint statement: a UFO connection?